p-engel/hamiltonian_simulation/README.md

 where $U = e^{-iHt}$ is the exact evolution operator, and $U_{\rm trott} = (e^{-iH_1t/n} \cdots e^{-iH_lt/n})^n$ is the $n$-step Trotter
 product.
-Each local operator $e^{-iH_it/n}$ acts on a Hilbert space of only
+Each local operator $e^{-iH_it/n}$ acts on a Hilbert space of only $m=4$ dimensions (of nearest neighbors), rather than the full
-$m=4$ dimensions (two neighboring qubits), rather than the full $2^N$ dimensional space of the whole system of N qubits in the full hilbert space in $H$.
+$2^N$ dimensional Hilbert space in $H$, of the whole system of N qubits.
 This locality is what the efficient implementation exploits directly, via tensor contraction rather than dense matrix exponentiation.

 The measured error tracks the bound's scaling closely; both